unixorn/thelogrus/README.md

 The logrus is a collection of random utility functions.
 Nothing in here is all that special, they're just yet another implementation of functions I've rewritten at every job to use in various utility scripts.
 By open sourcing them now, I'm hoping to not have to write them yet again.

+And yes, the name is from Zelazny's Amber series.

 # Installation

 `pip install thelogrus`